dataplane-app/dataplane-documentation/docs/create-a-data-pipeline.md

 ### Update Python packages

-First we need to update the Python pip packages that we need.
+First, we update the Python pip packages that we need.

 1. Click Edit in the Python packages section
 2. Update the packages with these two pip packages